Renaissance English Literature

 Honors Faculty Fellow (2022-2023)

-As an Honors Faculty Fellow, Professor Crowley will teach a seminar on Ideas and Ideals in Don Quixote in Spring 2021 in the University Honors Program.
+As an Honors Faculty Fellow, Professor Crowley will teach a seminar on the Ideas and Ideals in Classical Epic Poetry: Homer and Virgil in fall 2022 in the University Honors Program.
 The Honors Faculty Fellowship program identifies faculty eager to teach innovative, exciting seminars of interest to highly-motivated students from across the university.